Schock 41

-The Schock 41 Grand Prix is an American sailboat that was designed by William E. Cook as a International Offshore Rule (IOR) racer and first built in 1983.
+The Schock 41 Grand Prix is an American sailboat that was designed by William E. Cook as an International Offshore Rule (IOR) racer and first built in 1983.

 Production

 The design was built by W. D. Schock Corp in the United States, from 1983 until 1985, with five boats completed, but it is now out of production.

 Design

 The prototype was raced in the 1984 Southern Ocean Racing Conference (SORC) with a crew that included builder Tom Schock and the designer, William E. Cook.
 Experience from those races was used to refine the design for production.
 The intention was to create a less-expensive, production, high performance IOR racing boat in a field that was at that time dominated by custom-built boats.